xyproto/simplebolt/README.md

 Features and limitations
 ------------------------

-* Supports simple use of lists, hashmaps, sets and key/values
+* Supports simple use of lists, hashmaps, sets and key/values.
-* Deals mainly with strings
+* Deals mainly with strings.
-* gcc-go is unable to run the `go test` tests, but it works fine on Go 1.9.
+* Requires Go 1.3 or later.
+* The latest version of `gccgo` (7.2.0) is able to compile `simplebolt`, but it does not appear to be able to compile it correctly.
+There are runtime errors when running `go test`, that work fine when compiling `simplebolt` with the regular Go compiler.

 Example usage
 -------------